 Let’s take “love,” for instance.
 Shooting out from it are the beliefs I brainstormed as I thought about Mama.
 I made a circle for “Conditionally Given,” which leads to another circle with “Based on Performance/Deeds” because Mama saw love as something that must be earned.
-Another line leads to a circle labeled “Not Openly Shared” because she had a hard time expressing deep feelings like love.
+Another line leads to a circle labeled “Not Openly Shared” because she had a hard time expressing deep feelings like love and sadness.

 I followed the same path with Mama’s other core beliefs until I had a map that gave me a snapshot of her belief system: what her values were and how they played out in her life.
 I could have gone even farther out and made lines connected to circles that identified specific behaviors that were a result of these beliefs.
 As you can see, the possibilities are endless and the direction you take is up to you.